Skip to Main Content

 For example:

 If a journal doesn't have a publication history of four years within Scopus, Scopus calculates the CiteScore based on the available articles and the citations these articles received.
-This is not visible on the Source page in Scopus, see for example Annual Review of Criminology, which is indexed in Scopus since 2018.
-The 2019 CiteScore is based on the articles published in 2018 and 2019.
+This is not visible on the Source page in Scopus.

 Please note: the calculation method of CiteScore was changed in June 2020, see https://blog.scopus.com/posts/citescore-2019-now-live for more information.
 The older CiteScores (before 2019) were also recalculated using this new method.